- 1 Security and Preparation Go Hand in Hand

 The Torin Big Red Jack Stand is a highly specialized product, which, if it fits your needs, can be a fantastic choice.
 But if your vehicle simply isn’t compatible, then no measure of positive aspects will make this the right jack for you.

-- Large saddle surface area provides better contact with the load being supported
+- Large saddle surface area for better contact with the load being supported; Large foot base size of 7.08" by 6.29"

 Torin Big Red Hydraulic Trolley Floor Jack: SUV